Childcare in Argentina

 REGISTRATION FEE: Discounted program fees, Support and guidance from CW staff, program marketing costs, pre-departure assistance, staff salary, CW Solidarity Fund, administration costs, travel costs to inspect programs and communication costs with volunteers.
 We need this fee just to sustain the organization.

-Program Fee Buenos Aires: Accommodation with a host family or at a Hostel (Daily breakfast and 3 x dinners included), Transportation to and from project, airport pick-up, orientation, program supervision, in-country 24/7 volunteer support and in-country administration costs.
+Program Fee Buenos Aires: Accommodation with a host family or at a our volunteer house (Breakfast), Transportation to and from project, airport pick-up, orientation, program supervision, in-country 24/7 volunteer support and in-country administration costs.